August 2023 Ohio Issue 1: Election date controversy

 The choice of August 8th as the date to hold this election was a controversial and highly criticized move.
 Elections that are not scheduled traditionally after the first Monday in November in Ohio, especially in years where there is not a presidential or gubernatorial race, are well known for having much lower voter turnout than other elections.
 It was alleged almost immediately after the Issue's announcement that this choice was a deliberate move by its Republican creators to take advantage of this likely lower turnout for getting the issue passed, despite a majority of total voters being against the issue.

 Making the case for legislator hypocrisy further was the passage of House Bill 458 within the state at the beginning of that year, which (among other changes to election systems) explicitly banned special elections from being held in August, which would have seemingly also stopped this election from going forward.
 Both of this Issue's main sponsors in the Senate also voted to pass that bill into law.
 This apparent contradiction was immediately pounced upon by opponents, whom quickly filed suit in the Ohio Supreme Court to stop the election.

 The suit was filed against Ohio Secretary of State Frank LaRose, who had also publicly expressed support for the removal of August special elections, saying that they “aren’t good for taxpayers, election officials, voters or the civic health of our state.”
 However, Frank himself disregarded his earlier statements and argued in defense here that a special election brought forward by the legislature (as this one was) could be done without restriction, citing general overriding constitutional authority.
 Most outside views on the controversy generally disagreed with LaRose's arguments, but regardless, the Court ruled 4-3 that the request would be denied, and the election would go on as scheduled.
-This vote was also party-line, with the four Republicans of the court voting to deny, and the three Democrats voting to push forward with the stoppage.
+This vote was also party-line: the four Republicans on the court voted to deny the request while the three Democrats voted to stop the special election.